lorenzo-rovigatti/comp_bio_notes/quantum.md

 where $T_s[n]$ is the kinetic energy of the non-interacting electrons, $U_\text{el-el}[n]$ is the Coulomb energy, representing the classical electrostatic interaction between electrons, and $E_{\text{xc}}[n]$ is the exchange-correlation energy, which includes all the many-body effects not captured by the other terms (*e.g* the electron-electron effective repulsion due to the Pauli exclusion principle).

 To find the ground-state density, the Kohn-Sham approach involves solving a set of single-particle equations, known as the Kohn-Sham equations.
 These equations describe the motion of non-interacting electrons in an effective potential $v_{\text{eff}}(\vec{r})$, and can be obtained by using the fact that the functional in Eq. [](#eq:kohn-sham_functional) is minimised by the ground-state electron density.
 Therefore, $\delta E / \delta n|_{n(\vec r) = n_0(\vec r)} = 0$.
-If we carry out the functional derivative with the constraint that the Kohn-Sham orbitals are orthonormal, we obtain (see Appendix B of @giustino2014materials for the full derivation)
+If we carry out the functional derivative with the constraint that the Kohn-Sham orbitals are orthonormal, we obtain the so-called Kohn-Sham equations (see Appendix B of @giustino2014materials for the full derivation)

 $$
 \left( -\frac{\hbar^2}{2m} \nabla^2 + v_{\text{eff}}(\vec{r}) \right) \psi_i(\vec{r}) = \epsilon_i \psi_i(\vec{r}),
 $$ (eq:kohn-sham)

-$\epsilon_i$ is the single-particle energy corresponding to $\psi_i$, and the effective potential, which includes the effects of the external potential, the Hartree potential, and the exchange-correlation potential, is given by
+where $\epsilon_i$ is the single-particle energy corresponding to $\psi_i$, and the effective potential, which includes the effects of the external potential, the Hartree potential, and the exchange-correlation potential, is given by

 $$
 v_{\text{eff}}(\vec{r}) = V(\vec{r}) + \int \frac{n(\vec{r'})}{|\vec{r} - \vec{r'}|} d\vec{r'} + v_{\text{xc}}(\vec{r})